benediktstroebl/agent-evals/README.md

 This repository contains the accompanying code to the preprint with the title **AI agent evaluations that matter** by Sayash Kapoor, Benedikt Stroebl, Zachary S. Siegel, Nitya Nadgir, and Arvind Narayanan.

-Part of the analysis for this blog post builds on the following five publications and their accompanying code repositories, which we used for reproducing their work.
+Part of the analysis for this blog post builds on the following publications and their accompanying code repositories, which we used for reproducing their work.

 #### HumanEval